learn-co-curriculum/orm-mapping-to-tabel/README.md

 #### The `#create_table` Method

-Above, we created a class method, `#create_table`, that crafts a SQL statement to create a songs table and give that table column names that match the attributes of an individual instance of `Song`.
+Above, we created a class method, `.create_table`, that crafts a SQL statement to create a songs table and give that table column names that match the attributes of an individual instance of `Song`.
 Why is the `#create_table` method a class method?
 Well, it is *not* the responsibility of an individual song to create the table it will eventually be saved into.
 It is the job of the class as a whole to create the table that it is mapped to.

 **Top-Tip:** For strings that will take up multiple lines in your text editor, use a [heredoc](https://en.wikipedia.org/wiki/Here_document) to create a string that runs on to multiple lines.
 To create a heredoc, we use: